zauzaud/interview-coder-withoupaywall-opensource/README.md

    - Window remains invisible to specified screen sharing applications
    - Reset view using [Control or Cmd + R]

-## Using Custom AI Models
+## Adding More AI Models

-This application currently uses OpenAI's GPT models, but you can adapt it to work with other AI providers:

-### Integration Points

-The main integration point is in `electron/ProcessingHelper.ts`, which handles:

-1. **Problem Extraction**: Converting screenshots to text and understanding the problem
-2. **Solution Generation**: Creating optimized solutions with explanations
-3. **Debugging**: Analyzing code errors and providing improvement suggestions

-### Steps to Integrate Different Models

-1. Replace the OpenAI client initialization with your preferred AI provider's SDK
-2. Modify the API calls in `processScreenshotsHelper`, `generateSolutionsHelper`, and `processExtraScreenshotsHelper` methods
-3. Adjust prompt formats based on your chosen model's capabilities
-4. Update the UI components in `src/components/Settings/SettingsDialog.tsx` to reflect your model options

-Common alternative AI providers to consider:
-- Anthropic's Claude (good vision capabilities)
-- Deepseek (strong coding performance)
-- Self-hosted open-source models (Llama, Mixtral)
-- Azure OpenAI Service (same API but with Azure integration)
+This application is built with extensibility in mind.
+You can easily add support for additional LLMs alongside the existing OpenAI integration:

+- You can add Claude, Deepseek, Grok, or any other AI model as alternative options
+- The application architecture allows for multiple LLM backends to coexist
+- Users can have the freedom to choose their preferred AI provider

+To add new models, simply extend the API integration in `electron/ProcessingHelper.ts` and add the corresponding UI options in `src/components/Settings/SettingsDialog.tsx`.
+The modular design makes this straightforward without disrupting existing functionality.

 ## Configuration